sweatylobster/grow/README.md

 # grow
-Reusable functions for assisting the imagination!
 For an arithmetically-guided grow operation.

 # Why Github lol
-Might help someone?
-Other than me.
-Also I have two computers.
+I have two computers.

 # Guiding questions
-What quantity of soil is required, and in what mix ratio, to get one cannabis plant the nutrients it requires (and not much more)?
+What quantity of soil, in what mix ratio, is required to get one cannabis plant juuuuust the nutrients it requires?
+No more, no less.
-  -Weight-per-plant(kg), density(g/cm^3), pH, H20-retention (kg/t), nutrients (g), etc. of this soil?
+  -Typical weight(kg), density(g/cm^3), pH, H20-retention (kg/t), nutrients (g), etc. of this soil
 How much do you want to grow, and, based on that, what does the facility look like?
 You going vertical? --> Square foot requirements.
 How the fuck am I gonna grow all this shit?
 How the fuck am I gonna sell all this shit?